 All applications received will be reviewed and candidates will be scheduled for interviews.
 PAs who have submitted applications may or may not be invited to participate in interviews.
 An interview is mandatory for admission to the Program.

 - Certification by the National Commission on Certification of Physician Assistants (NCCPA) and License to practice as a Physician Assistant in the State of California.
 If you are offered a position and fail to obtain a license to practice as a PA in the State of California by the start of the academic year, you will be terminated from the program.
 Interim permits will not be accepted.
 If you have not taken the Physician Assistant National Certifying Exam (PANCE) administered by the NCCPA, you must take the test by a date that will ensure that you have your license by the beginning of the academic year.
-You must apply to the Physician Assistant Examining Committee for the necessary forms for licensure:

 THE FOLLOWING DOCUMENTS MUST BE SUBMITTED FOR YOUR APPLICATION TO BE CONSIDERED COMPLETE:

 - Application (PA Fellowship Application Click Here)

 - Three (3) current letters of recommendation from the following:

 - Letter from program director (If applicant has completed PA program in last two years.)